ashterenli/asm/x86-dgemm/README.md

 # Test results

-Note that all results are much lover than peak flops, which most likely means that Blas3 dgemm is much more clever than all versions here.
+Note that all my results are much lower than peak flops, which most likely means that Blas3 dgemm is much more clever than all versions here.